beangeorge/DeckGardForLogMeIn/basicDeckOfCardsGame/README.md

-THe project is a basice game form manipulatiuong card from a deck
+The project is a basic game form manipulate card from a deck

 the project are created by using spring boot for making REST microservice